-- 3. Pursuant to Section 4(A) of the ETA, in order to obtain a financing order, a qualifying utility shall obtain approval to abandon a qualifying generating facility pursuant to Section 62-9-5 of the NMSA 1978.
+Section 62-9-5 of the NMSA 1978.
 Section 4(A) provides that the application for the financing order may be filed as part of the application for approval to abandon a qualifying generating facility.
-On January [8], 2020, PNM filed the Application which sought approval for two primary actions: (1) PNM's abandonment of its interest in Four Corners; and (2) the issuance of a financing order to authorize securitized financing related to such abandonment.
-While PNM has deferred a request for approval of replacement resources until a subsequent application, the Application and Supporting Testimony has identified that there are adequate potential new resources that will be available to provide reasonable and proper service to retail customers when four Corners is transferred and abandoned. - 4.
-In a separate order issued on the date hereof, the Commission authorized PNM to abandon and transfer its interest in Four Corners to NTEC effective December 31, 2024.
+PNM filed its original Application and supporting direct testimony on January 8, 2021.
+Pursuant to the February Order, PNM was directed to file an amended application by March 15, 2021, addressing specific issues.
+On March 15, 2021, PNM filed the Application and supplemental testimony pursuant to the February Order and sought approval for three primary actions: (1) PNM's abandonment of its interest in Four Corners; (2) the sale and transfer of PNM's ownership interest in Four Corners to NTEC; and (3) the issuance of a financing order to authorize securitized financing related to such abandonment.
+While PNM has deferred a request for approval of replacement resources until a subsequent application, the Application and supporting testimony have identified that there are adequate potential new resources that will be available to provide reasonable and proper service to retail customers when four Corners is transferred and abandoned.

+4. In a separate order issued on the date hereof, the Commission authorized PNM to abandon and to sell and transfer its interest in Four Corners to NTEC effective December 31, 2024.